Yoshimi/yoshimi/README.md

 ### Current version

-Version 2.3.2
+Version 2.3.3

-* The Echo effect can now have separate left and right channel delay times.
-* Optimisations giving smaller code size and better efficiency.
+* Configuration controls are better defined and saved ones isolated from CLI startup values.
+* Improved theme control.
+Changes are now auto-detected, and there is a Monochrome setting.
+* New instruments added to banks.
-* Small corrections and updates in the User Guide.
+* Updates and improved descriptions in the User Guide.
+* Further code improvements, particularly regarding memory safety.
-* Various bugfixes.
+* Various bugfixes - including a really obscure one!

-Full details are in [/doc/Yoshimi_2.3.2_features.txt](doc/Yoshimi_2.3.2_features.txt)
+Full details are in [/doc/Yoshimi_2.3.3_features.txt](doc/Yoshimi_2.3.3_features.txt)

 ### Building